flatironinstitute/kachery-cloud/README.md

 # One-time initialization
 kachery-cloud-init

-# Follow the instructions to associate your computer with your Google user on the kachery-cloud network
+# Follow the instructions to associate your computer with your GitHub user on the kachery-cloud network
 ```

-Clicking the link will bring you to a page where you associate this account with a Google user ID for the purpose of managing projects and tracking usage.
+Clicking the link will bring you to a page where you associate this account with a GitHub user ID for the purpose of managing projects and tracking usage.
 This initialization only needs to be performed once on your computer.
 The client information will be stored in `~/.kachery-cloud`.

 If you are using a colab or jupyter notebook and do not have easy access to a terminal, you can also run this one-time step in the notebook: